c-PRIMED/puq/doc/source/overview.rst

 Overview
 ===============================

-The PUQ framework is a general purpose parameter sweep framework, with different methods for performing uncertainty quantification.
+PUQ is a general purpose parameter sweep framework, which can perform uncertainty quantification (UQ), do sensitivity analysis, and build response surfaces.

 You provide a program that takes parameters as arguments.
-This is called the *Test Program*.
+This is called the *Test Program* or simulation.
 It can be written in any language as long as it can take command line arguments.
 PUQ treats the test program like a "black box".
 It need not know anything about it except how to send it inputs and how to get the outputs.